Odoo Enterprise resource planning Software business before technology

-The landscape for all companies has shifted dramatically in the first half of 2020 and executives need to reassess and react in a timely manner during this period to improve their operations and maximise productivity.
+The landscape for all companies has shifted dramatically in the first half of 2020 and executives need to reassess and react in a timely manner during this period to improve their operations and maximise productivity for their business.

 The key to being nimble and efficient will be governed by a coherent digital transformation strategy that should move the business to a higher performance level.